top of page

 1. Progress monitoring: The whole interface is intended to enable parents to open and track their children's educational outcomes.

-2. Reviews: Parents can share their reviews, comments, rates, and feedback on the tutors and courses.
+2. Reviews: Parents can share their reviews, comments, ratings, and feedback on the tutors and courses.

-The process of software product architecture is pretty complex, so let's delve into the essential stages of creating LMS as one of the instances.
+The process of software product architecture is pretty complex, so let's delve into the essential stages of creating an LMS as an example.

 1. Define Your Project Concept